Gabeperson/sm213_editor/readme.md

   <img alt="badge-codesize" src="https://img.shields.io/github/languages/code-size/Gabeperson/sm213_editor?style=for-the-badge">
 </p>

 sm213_editor is a web-based code editor for the SM213 language.
 It is hosted [here](https://gabeperson.github.io/sm213_editor/).
-It provides live syntactic error reporting as you code, powered by [sm213_parser](https://github.com/gabeperson/sm213_parser).
+It provides live error reporting as you code, powered by [sm213_parser](https://github.com/gabeperson/sm213_parser).

 ## Features
 - **Live error reporting:** Errors are displayed in real time.
 Error messages are descritive so that you can find the error easily.